 In the other genus which comprises the cucumber beetle population, we have the striped cucumber beetle.
 Striped cucumber beetles are a severe pest for crops in both larval and adult phases of life.
 It feeds primarily on cucurbits.
 The adult striped cucumber beetles prefer older plant foliage.
 The cucumber beetle larvae feed on the root structure of the plants from within the soil.
 These striped cucumber beetles are primarily found in North America, specifically the central and eastern portions of the United States.

 Acalymma trivittatum, ‘Western Striped Cucumber Beetle’

-This close relative of the striped cucumber beetle is a variation which tends to stay west of the rest of its family.
+This close relative of striped cucumber beetles is a variation which tends to stay west of the rest of its family.
 It has lots of similarities in terms of food crops.
-This might have been an evolution that prefers the hotter western climates.
+This might have been an evolution of striped cucumber beetles that prefers the hotter western climates.

 Life Cycle of Cucumber Beetles